APPLICATIONS ARE DUE THE FIRST WEEK OF YOUR FINAL SEMESTER. LATE APPLICATIONS WILL NOT BE CONSIDERED.

 The decision to award honors will be made by Art History faculty late in the semester in which you are applying.
 The Department Chair will notify you by email or letter.

-Guidelines for Submitting Honor Thesis To Simpson Library
+Submitting your Honors Thesis to the Simpson Library